bellyillish/useful-idiots/README.md

 ### Combat Readiness
 ---
+- **Attack Enemies:** Engage enemies on sight (same as vanilla)
+- **Defend Only:** Only engage if an enemy attacks the player (same as "Don't attack unless attacked" in vanilla)
 - **Ignore Combat:** Ignore enemies always (same as vanilla)
-- **Defend Only:** Only engage if an enemy attacks the player (same as "Don't attack unless attacked" in vanilla)
-- **Attack Enemies:** Engage enemies on sight (same as vanilla)

 ### Combat Modes
 ---
+> [!NOTE]
-All custom combat modes have the following behaviors built in:
+> All custom combat modes have the following behaviors built in:
-- Dodge grenades (without disengaging with the enemy)
+> - Dodge grenades (without disengaging with the enemy)
-- Avoid friendly fire (with minimal disengagement)
+> - Avoid friendly fire (with minimal disengagement)
-- Melee attack enemies at close range
+> - Melee attack enemies at close range
-- Use hearing to locate enemies
+> - Use hearing to locate enemies
-- Share locations of enemies when spotted or spotted by the player
+> - Share locations of enemies when spotted or spotted by the player
-- Find the best high/mid/low cover depending on the situation
+> - Find the best high/mid/low cover depending on the situation
-- Stand or crouch to shoot from or hide behind cover
+> - Stand or crouch to shoot from or hide behind cover
-- Use raycasting to augment their sight and help them see through obstacles like transparent anomalies
+> - Use raycasting to augment their sight and help them see through obstacles like transparent anomalies

 - **Default:** Bypasses this mod and uses the default engine-based combat scheme instead.